matteo-magni/tanzugym/docs/tkgm/identity-management.md

 Pinniped is the component used for authenticating against LDAP or OIDC endpoints, and comes as a package in TKG.
 It is silently installed at deploy time, but can be configured either during management cluster deployment or afterwards.

-## Configure Okta IdP
+## Configure identity provider

+Guides for configuring [Okta](./identity-management-okta.md) and [Azure AD](./identity-management-azuread.md) OIDC endpoints are provided as a reference, and the configuration _might_ be adapted seamlessly to other providers, although this is not guaranteed.

-You can sign up to an [Okta developer account](https://developer.okta.com/) to get started quickly with an OIDC-compliant identity provider, and run some authentication and authorisation tests from your TKG platform.
+You can then follow either guide to get started quickly with an OIDC-compliant identity provider, and run some authentication and authorisation tests from your TKG platform.

-The simplest use case is to have users authenticate against Okta, retrieve the groups they belong to and assign Kubernetes permissions based on groups.
+The simplest use case is to have users authenticate against the IdP, retrieve the groups they're member of, and assign Kubernetes permissions based on groups.
 RBAC is still configured on the Kubernetes end, whilst the authentication part is completely delegated to the IdP.

-### Create a new application

-Log into your Okta developer account and go to `Applications` -> `Applications` -> `Create a new app integration`, select `OIDC - OpenID Connect` as sign-in method and `Web Application` as application type.

-Pick a name for the app (i.e. `tkgm`), enable the refresh token amd save; you will have to [set the sign-in redirect URI](#configure-okta-redirect-uri) when pinniped is up and running.
-Save the Client ID and the Client Secret, you will need them for configuring pinniped.

-### Create users and groups

-Now you may want to configure a few groups in `Directory` -> `Groups` and assign people to them, as well as the application you just created, so that group members will be able to authenticate to your cluster.
-Initially you have just one user, whose username is the email address you registered to Okta with, but you can also create more if you wish, if you want to simulate a multi-user multi-group scenario.

-### Configure authorization server

-You need to ensure that group memberships are passed along in the JWT token when a user authenticates, and you must instruct the authorization server to do so.

-Go to `Security` -> `API` and hit the pencil next to the `default` authorization server to modify it.
-Go to `Claims` and add a new claim: the name must be `groups`, included in `ID Token` type `Always`, and you may want to pass all the groups, with no filtering whatsoever.
-So the value type must be `Groups` and the filter `Matches regex` `.*`, and it must be included in `Any scope`.

-You can test the settings in the `Token Preview` tab.

-Further details are available in the [official Okta docs](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/).

 ## Configure pinniped during management cluster deployment